progit/progit/pl/06-git-tools/01-chapter6.markdown

 	  2:        +1/-1      nothing index.html
 	  3:    unchanged        +5/-1 lib/simplegit.rb

 Teraz możesz zauważyć, że pliki TODO i index.html są w przechowalni, a plik simplegit.rb nie.
-Jeżeli chcesz usunąć plik TODO z przechowalni, musisz użyć opcji `3` lub `r` (ang. revert):
+Jeżeli chcesz usunąć plik TODO z przechowalni, musisz użyć opcji `3` lub `r` (cofnij, od ang. revert):

 <!-- Now you can see that the TODO and index.html files are staged and the simplegit.rb file is still unstaged.
 If you want to unstage the TODO file at this point, you use the `3` or `r` (for revert) option: -->